-Adolphe Cohn was born and educated in Paris.
+Adolphe Cohn (1851-1930), was born and educated in Paris.
 He moved to New York after serving as a volunteer during the Franco-Prussian War and graduating as archiviste paléographe from the Ecole des Chartes.
 A friend and supporter of Léon Gambetta, he was the American correspondent of La République française from 1876 to 1884.
 He was also a regular contributor to Le Temps and Atlantic Monthly.
 He chaired the Department from 1891 until his retirement in 1916.
 Even though he was a philologist by training, Cohn taught literature and civilization rather than philology.

-Henry Alfred Todd, born in Woodstock, Illinois, received his BA from Princeton in 1876, and his PhD from Johns Hopkins in 1885.
+Henry Alfred Todd (1854-1925), born in Woodstock, Illinois, received his BA from Princeton in 1876, and his PhD from Johns Hopkins in 1885.
 He was one of the first American-trained scholars of French literature, and an eminent philologist.
 He served as president of the Modern Language Association of America in 1906.
 He founded the Romanic Review in 1910 with the collaboration of his younger colleague Raymond Weeks (PhD, Harvard, 1897) who had joined the Columbia faculty in 1909 (and later served as an ambulance driver on a sabbatical in France during World War I).

 As the emphasis gradually shifted from philology to literature, the link between French, Spanish and Italian seemed increasingly tenuous, and the Department of Romance Languages and Literatures was divided into three sections in 1929.
 The section of Romance Philology and French, then headed by Henri F. Muller, was later renamed Department of French and Romance Philology.

-A new phase began in 1936 when Horatio Smith was called from Brown University to chair the Department and rebuild it following a wave of departures and retirements.
+A new phase began in 1936 when Horatio Smith (1886-1946) was called from Brown University to chair the Department and rebuild it following a wave of departures and retirements.
 In short order Norman Torrey, Jean-Albert Bédé, Mario Pei, Justin O’Brien, and Otis Fellows joined the faculty, followed by Jean Hytier immediately after World War II.
 Most of this team remained in place until the 1960s.
-They trained Gita May and Michael Riffaterre, who did their graduate work at Columbia, stayed on as junior faculty in the late fifties, and played a major role in the history of the Department in the 1970s and 1980s.
-Gita May, a specialist of the relationship between literature and the arts, chaired the Department from 1983 to 1993.
+They trained Gita May (1929-2016) and Michael Riffaterre (1924-2006), who did their graduate work at Columbia, stayed on as junior faculty in the late fifties, and played a major role in the history of the Department in the 1970s and 1980s.
+Gita May, a specialist of the relationship between literature and the arts, chaired the Department from 1983 to 1992.

 As early as the mid-sixties, new ideas coming from France began to have a major impact on the American academic scene.
 A small number of French departments were early adopters.
 At Columbia, Michael Riffaterre and Sylvère Lotringer, who were important advocates of “French theory,” had very different personalities and profiles.
-Chairing the Department from 1974 to 1983, Riffaterre developed his own version of structuralist theory.
+Chairing the Department from 1974 to 1983, Riffaterre developed his own formalist version of structuralist theory.